 Visit Langres (Champagne-Ardenne, France)

-Langres is in the Haute-Marne department of the Champagne-Ardenne region, 35 km south of Chaumont.
+The town of Langres is in the Haute-Marne department of the Champagne-Ardenne region, 35 kilometres south of Chaumont.
 The town is in an attractive location, above the Marne river on the 'Plateau de Langres'.

 The quiet agricultural countryside around Langres is also known for a local cheese produced here, the 'Fromage de Langres'.

 Now awarded AOC status (which means the name can only be used when the cheese is produced by traditional techniques in the immediate region, the cheese is small, round and with an orange skin and is the only cheese which 'collapses' during its maturation to form a concave dome in the top.

 Most leisure activities near langres are based on the four lakes that are found close to the town (Liez, Charmes, Mouche and Vingeanne).
 Artificial lakes created more than 100 years ago, they are now centres for various leisure activities such as walking around the lakes or canoeing, pedalos and fishing in the lakes themselves.
 Birdwatching is popular around the Vingeanne Lake.

 You can find more local travel ideas in the Champagne-Ardenne guide.